 2 Do I need AdGuard VPN if I already use AdGuard Ad Blocker?

 If you value a streamlined privacy stack and want to keep traffic encrypted in addition to blocking ads, pairing AdGuard VPN with AdGuard Ad Blocker can be a good fit.
 They serve complementary purposes—privacy/encryption plus ad-blocking.
-Vpn extension reddit

 3 Can I use AdGuard VPN on my router?

 Router support varies. check the latest product documentation.
 If you want coverage for multiple devices across your home network, router support is the best path, but it’s not always available for every VPN.
+How to access microsoft edge vpn using edge extensions and system VPN settings for secure browsing 2026

 4 How does AdGuard VPN handle data logging?